robj411/p2_drivers/README.md

 <table class="table lightable-classic" style="width: auto !important; margin-left: auto; margin-right: auto; font-family: &quot;Arial Narrow&quot;, &quot;Source Sans Pro&quot;, sans-serif; margin-left: auto; margin-right: auto;">
 <caption>

-Table 4.1: Economic configurations used to implement strategies.
+<span id="tab:eccon"></span>Table 4.1: Economic configurations used to
+implement strategies.
 Values are the openness of the sector expressed as a percentage.
 Elimination values are taken from Australia.
 Lockdown and Economic Closures values are taken from the UK.
 School Closures values are taken from Indonesia.

 </caption>
 <thead>